thraraujo/pysymmpol/paper/paper.md

 to explore and manipulate symmetric polynomials, facilitating advancements in both theoretical studies and practical applications.

-# Main features and functionalities
+# Core features and functionalities

 **PySymmPol** is composed of several modules in two main packages.